dart-lang/site-www/src/null-safety/migration-guide.md

 versions will automatically become the stable versions on pub.dev with no action needed for the package author.

+Before publishing a stable null safety version we strongly recommend that you:

+  * Set your Dart lower SDK constraint to **TODO: beta SDK version**
+  * Use stable versions of all direct dependencies in your pubspec.

+If these criteria are satisfied, you can ignore the following warning printed when running `pub publish`: __"Packages with an SDK constraint on a pre-release of the Dart SDK should themselves be published as a pre-release version."__

-You can maintain a stable release and preview prerelease at the same time.
+You can maintain a stable release and preview release at the same time.
 For example, if you have a stable release that's `1.0.0` and a prerelease that's `2.0.0`, you can still publish new versions of the stable version (`1.0.1`) and preview version (`2.0.1`).